 (1) A witness undertaking may be entered into before the judicial officer who made the order requiring the undertaking or any person referred to in the Bail Act 1982 section 29.

-(2) The person before whom a witness undertaking is entered into must comply with the Bail Act 1982 section 30 which applies, with any necessary changes, as if the witness were a defendant and the witness undertaking were a bail undertaking.
+(2) The person before whom a witness undertaking is entered into must comply with the Bail Act 1982 section 30 which applies, with any necessary changes, as if the witness were an accused and the witness undertaking were a bail undertaking.

-(3) The Bail Act 1982 sections 31, 31A and 32 apply, with any necessary changes, in relation to a witness undertaking as if the witness were a defendant and the witness undertaking were a bail undertaking.
+(3) The Bail Act 1982 sections 31, 31A and 32 apply, with any necessary changes, in relation to a witness undertaking as if the witness were an accused and the witness undertaking were a bail undertaking.

 (4) If the party that applied for a witness summons or an arrest warrant for a witness, or a police officer, has reasonable grounds to believe that the witness —